sweeneychris/TheiaSfM/docs/source/pose.rst

     Computes the relative pose between two cameras using 3 correspondences and a known vertical direction as a Quadratic Eigenvalue Problem [SweeneyQEP]_.
-Up to 6 solutions are returned such that :math:`image_2_rays = R * image_1_rays + t`.
+Up to 6 solutions are returned such that :math:`x_2 = R * x_1 + t` for rays :math:`x_1` in image 1 and rays :math:`x_2` in image 2.
 The ``axis`` that is passed in as a known axis of rotation (when considering rotations as an angle axis).
 This is equivalent to aligning the two cameras to a common direction such as the vertical direction, which can be done using IMU data.

 Four Point Relative Pose with a Partially Known Rotation
 ========================================================